 The challenge is that your hair follicles are deep below the surface, and restoring them requires a precise dose of energy.

-Laser hair growth treatment must be able to penetrate your scalp all the way to the hair follicle, with the right type of light therapy for hair growth, in the right wavelength, and with enough power.
+Laser hair growth treatment must be able to penetrate your scalp all the way to the hair follicle, with the right type of light therapy for growth, in the right wavelength, and with enough power.

 Here’s how LEDs and lasers differ when it comes to these three metrics.